 Many of us are not ready to start putting on the breaks when we reach retirement age.
 In fact, as we’re living longer we’re also learning more and more about how to take better care of ourselves.
 We have a greater and increasing knowledge about how to improve our life quality as well as life expectancy through a combination of elements such as:

-Healthy diets – research shows that eating a diet high in plants and low in fat, reducing alcohol consumption and maintaining a healthy body weight (when combined with regular exercise) can extend a woman’s disease-free life expectancy beyond 50 years old by 10 years, and add 8 years more to a man’s.
+Research shows that eating a diet high in plants and low in fat, reducing alcohol consumption and maintaining a healthy body weight (when combined with regular exercise) can extend a woman’s disease-free life expectancy beyond 50 years old by 10 years, and add 8 years more to a man’s.

-Exercise – research suggests that 11 minutes of moderate-to-vigorous exercise each day, from a brisk walk, to playing tennis or hiking can help you live longer.
+Research suggests that 11 minutes of moderate-to-vigorous exercise each day, from a brisk walk, to playing tennis or hiking can help you live longer.

-Mental wellbeing – a study shows that positive thinking can result in an 11-15% longer lifespan and greater likelihood of living to or beyond 85 years old.
+A study shows that positive thinking can result in an 11-15% longer lifespan and greater likelihood of living to or beyond 85 years old.

-Modern medicines/vaccines – thanks to modern medicine the average life expectancy has increased from 40 years old at the start of the 19th Century to 75 years old for a man and 80 for a woman.
+Thanks to modern medicine the average life expectancy has increased from 40 years old at the start of the 19th Century to 75 years old for a man and 80 for a woman.